toji/webxr-scene-optimization/README.md

 So, with all that in mind and hopefully with a new-found confidence that your web content doesn't have to suck, let's take a look at what we can do to make things better for our little island scene.

+## A quick note about the "problems" we'll be addressing

+Before we go any further, I want to point out that I'm going to spend a lot of time talking about various "problems" and "fixes" for 3D meshes, and that might make it sound like the artist for any particular mesh was being sloppy or incompetent.
+Nothing could be further from the truth!

+There tends to be a natural tension between what's good for the creating and editing 3D models and what's good for realtime rendering.
+As you'll see below a lot of the "optimizations" we're going to apply would make an artists life much, much harder if they used them as part of their standard process.
+You can hardly blame someone for prioritizing their own workflow.

+Additionally, in some cases, the optimizations we apply will depend on the needs of your specific app, which the artist obviously didn't know if you're using random online assets.
+Unless you're lucky enough to have dedicated artists on your team that know what your applications exact needs, you'll just need to get used to putting some work into tailoring other people's work to your needs.

 ## Finding the bottlenecks

 As with anything in development, we shouldn't dive into optimizing anything until we've been able to measure the problem, so let's do some profiling!
 With any mobile device that uses a Chromium-based browser (that includes Oculus Go and Oculus Quest), you can pull up dev tools for pages running on your device from Chrome on your PC.
 Just plug your device in with a USB cable, make sure Development Mode is enabled (device specific but easily searchable), and navigate to **about:inspect** with Chrome on your PC.
 (I can't give you a direct link because Chrome requires you to enter it manually.)
 From there you should be able to see your mobile device listed as well as every tab open on the device.
 (You may need to accept a prompt to allow USB debugging on the device after ou open the page.)
 For me it looks like this: